chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 When you swear upon iron to complete a quest, write your vow and give the quest a rank.
 Then, roll +heart.
 If you make this vow to a person or community with whom you share a bond, add +1.

-On a strong hit, you are emboldened and it is clear what you must do next (Ask the Oracle if unsure).
+On a strong hit, you are emboldened and it is clear what you must do next (Ask for Inspiration if unsure).
 Take +2 momentum.

 On a weak hit, you are determined but begin your quest with more questions than answers.
 Take +1 momentum, and envision what you do to find a path forward.

 On a miss, you face a significant obstacle before you can begin your quest.
-Envision what stands in your way (Ask the Oracle if unsure), and choose one.
+Envision what stands in your way (Ask for Inspiration if unsure), and choose one.

 * You press on: Suffer -2 momentum, and do what you must to overcome this obstacle.
 * You give up: Forsake Your Vow.